Jeremy Corbyn has come under fire for not saying he is sorry for anti-Semitism in the Labour Party in a BBC interview.

 He has since expressed "sincere regret" for not looking more closely at the picture before he commented on it.

-The artist Mear One denies it was an anti-Semitic piece of work.
+The artist Mear One denies it was an anti-Semitic piece of work, saying it was about "class and privilege".

-Protests have been held against anti-Semitism and the Labour leader met Jewish leaders this week to address the issue.
+Protests were held at the time against anti-Semitism and the Labour leader met Jewish leaders to address the issue.

-The leaders claim Mr Corbyn did not agree to any of the concrete actions they asked for, but he says he's "committed to rooting out anti-Semitism".
+The leaders claimed Mr Corbyn did not agree to any of the concrete actions they asked for, but he said he was "committed to rooting out anti-Semitism".

 What do Jeremy Corbyn's defenders say?